-Participants in inpatient addiction treatment programs, also called residential programs, reside within the facility for an extended period of time to receive treatment.
-Inpatient rehab centers may follow a specific approach to treatment, such as gender-specific or 12-step, and programs may be anywhere from 28 days to a year or more, depending on client need.
+Participants in inpatient addiction treatment programs, also called residential programs, reside within the facility for an extended period to receive treatment.
+Inpatient rehab centers may follow a specific approach to treatment, such as gender-specific or 12-step.
+Depending on client needs, these programs may last for anywhere from 7 days to a year or more.

-Treatment components generally include counseling, some form of behavioral therapy (such as cognitive-behavioral therapy) and individual/group therapy.
-Rehab centers will offer different additional therapies, such as art, recreational, wilderness or holistic, and the best programs will be customized according to each individual.
+Treatment components generally include counseling, some form of behavioral therapy (such as cognitive-behavioral therapy), and individual/group therapy.
+Rehab centers will customize the treatment plans according to each individual.

-Intensive outpatient programs (IOP) and partial hospitalization programs (PHP) are outpatient programs which aim to provide addiction treatment comparable to that of inpatient programs.
-IOPs tend to be more intensive than PHPs and occur on a more frequent basis.
-Both programs work well as a step-down from inpatient treatment and for people who are unable to enter inpatient treatment.
+Intensive outpatient programs (IOP) and partial hospitalization programs (PHP) are outpatient programs that aim to provide addiction treatment comparable to that of inpatient programs.
+IOPs tend to be less intensive than PHPs, which occur more frequently.
+Both programs work well as a step down from inpatient treatment and for people who are unable to enter inpatient treatment.

-Outpatient programs provide certain services on a regular basis, such as counseling, group therapy or support meetings.
-Support groups bring together individuals in recovery to uplift each other, share experiences and help maintain sobriety.
+Outpatient programs provide certain services regularly, such as counseling, group therapy, or support meetings.
+We also recommend that our clients attend support groups.
+These groups bring together individuals in recovery to uplift each other, share experiences, and help maintain sobriety.

-To learn more about medically assisted drug and alcohol detox programs or inpatient treatment, contact Vertava Health today.
+To learn more about medically-assisted drug and alcohol detox programs or inpatient treatment, contact Vertava Health today at 844.451.0263.